 Both of my great grandparents were previously married.
 My great grandfather’s first wife died at the age of 33.
 They had three children together.
 I never knew any of these children.

 No one knows the story of what happened to my great grandmother’s first husband, Isaac Kaplan.
 His name was never spoken of for some unknown reason.
-My great grandmother had one child with Isaac Kaplan, my Aunt Edith.
+My great grandmother had one child with Isaac Kaplan

 I don't know the story of how my great grandparents met.
-My great grandmother was living in New York when my great aunt was born.
+My great grandmother was living in New York during her first marriage.
 My great grandfather was living in Massachusetts when his first wife died.

 After my great grandparents married, they had one child together, my grandmother.